ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 <figcaption><a href="https://worldmodels.github.io/">https://worldmodels.github.io/</a></figcaption>
 </center>

 **World Models is strong technical work presented well**.
-Ha & Schmidhuber's [2018 paper](https://github.com/ADGEfficiency/rl-resources/blob/master/world-models/2018_Ha_world_models.pdf) was accompanied by a [blog post](https://worldmodels.github.io/) that was both interactive and full of `.gif`, making the work engaging and impressive.
+Ha & Schmidhuber's [2018 paper](https://github.com/ADGEfficiency/rl-resources/blob/master/world-models/2018_Ha_world_models.pdf) was accompanied by a [blog post](https://worldmodels.github.io/) that was both interactive and full of `.gif`, making the work engaging.

 ## The promise of learning a model of the world

+So what is a world model?

 **A world model is an abstract representation of the spatial or temporal dimensions of our world**.
 A world model can be useful in a number of ways.

-One use of a world model is to use their low dimensional, internal representations for control.
+**One use of a world model is to use their low dimensional, internal representations for control**.
 We will see that the agent uses it's vision and memory in this way.
 The value of having these low dimensional representations is that both prediction and control are easier in low dimensional spaces.

-Another is to generate data for training.
+**Another is to generate data for training**.
 A model that is able to approximate the environment transition dynamics can be used recurrently to generate rollouts of simulated experience.

 Being able to generate data is a superpower for a reinforcement learning agent.
 The primary problem in modern reinforcement learning is sample efficiency - the algorithms require vast amounts of data.
 Being able to learn an environment model and sample transitions means this sample inefficiency can managed.

 These two uses can be combined together, where world models are used to generate synthetic rollouts in the low dimensional, internal representation spaces.  **This is learning within a dream**, and is demonstrated by Ha & Schmidhuber on the `ViSDoom` environment.

-World Models can also be used for planning.
+**World models can also be used for planning**.
 An offline planning algorithm (such as Monte Carlo Tree Search, which powers AlphaGo) can be used to take the action that performs the best in the simulation of many rollouts.

 Now that we understand the motivations and context of this project, we can look at one side of the Markov Decision Process (MDP) coin - the environment (*if you aren't familiar with what an MDP is, take a look at Appendix One*).

 # The Environment

-he agent interacts with the `car-racing-v0` environment from OpenAI's `gym` library.
+The agent interacts with the `car-racing-v0` environment from OpenAI's `gym` library.
 I used the same version of `gym` as the paper codebase (`gym==0.9.4`).

 `car-racing-v0` has two attributes that make it a challenging control problem - a high dimensional observation space and a continuous action space.

 ## Working with `car-racing-v0`

-We can describe the `car-racing-v0` environment as a Markov Decision Process.
+Lets describe the `car-racing-v0` environment as a Markov Decision Process.

 In the `car-racing-v0` environment, the agents observation space is raw image pixels $(96, 96, 3)$.
 The observation has both a spatial $(96, 96, 3)$ and temporal structure, given the sequential nature of sampling transitions from the environment.
 An observation is always a single frame.